kubeshop/botkube/docs/investigation/analytics-collection.md

     - Explain the reason of introducing the analytics
     - Point to the [epic issue](https://github.com/kubeshop/botkube/issues/506) for further discussion
     - If necessary, schedule a public meeting to discuss the changes
-  - Mention analytics in BotKube 0.13 GitHub release description
+  - Mention analytics in Botkube 0.13 GitHub release description